1TTT9/utils/README.md

 ===
 Provide some auxiliary tools or hints with sample codes, such as 'replace one column in a file', 'parse CSV file', 'display n line with condition in a file' and so on.

+## 2015/05/28

+## ■ Appended
+- in python,
+  - `blanks2tab.py` uploaded.
+It demonstrates how to replace multiple blanks between words with tab key.

 ## 2015/05/08